indeedeng/proctor/docs/project-structure.md

 {% include maven_dependency.md artifact="proctor-codegen" %}

 ## proctor-maven-plugin
-A maven plugin that invokes the java code generator from `proctor-codegen`
+A maven plugin that invokes the java and javascript code generators from `proctor-codegen`

 {% include maven_dependency.md artifact="proctor-maven-plugin" %}

 ## proctor-ant-plugin
-An ant task that invokes the java code generator from `proctor-codegen`
+An ant task that invokes the java and javascript code generators from `proctor-codegen`

 {% include maven_dependency.md artifact="proctor-ant-plugin" %}